Shehbab-Kakkar/Docs/Python/DictationaryCopy.md

 Great question!
-You're asking why, when you assign a dictionary to another variable and then `pop` an element from that new variable, it also removes the element from the **original dictionary**.
+You're asking why, when you assign a dictionary to another variable and then `pop` an element from that new variable, it also removes the element from the **original dictionary**

 Let's walk through it clearly.